 The right WordPress image size and post image size results from the width of your theme or the maximum display width.
 Additionally, you calculate the desired aspect ratio for the height.
 A popular standard size is 1200 px x 675 px, for the 16:9 aspect ratio.

-Once you’re done with the biggest adjustments to your theme and nothing changes in the width, you can determine the size of your images and featured images.
+Once you’re done with the most significant adjustments to your theme and nothing changes in the width, you can determine the size of your images and featured images.

 Determine the Theme Width